PhilH/genesis/README.md

 rather requires VMs to live on other non-root shards.
 This is the best way to scale to billions of users while providing specialization and isolation.
-For example, your home internet WIFI network is provided by a minimal router hardware, while your backup harddrives and your desktop computer are separate machines that only connect to the router.
+For example, your home internet WIFI network is provided by a minimal router hardware, while your backup hard drives and your desktop computer are separate machines that only connect to the router.

 Any fixed functionality that could run on alternative VMs should be translated